First impressions matter. In a split second, visitors decide whether to stay, click, and convert—or bounce.

 Use quality images

-Images can definitely help boost your conversion rates.
+Images can definitely help boost your conversion rates—when they clarify the offer, reduce uncertainty, or illustrate outcomes.

 As you now know, too many images can hurt your page loading time.
-Furthermore, research from Google found pages with fewer images have higher conversion rates.
+Furthermore, research from Google found pages with fewer images have higher conversion rates because they reduce distraction above the fold.

-Don’t get us wrong, we’re not saying you shouldn’t use all the pictures you feel you need to on your website.
-We’re just saying you don’t need to have them all on your homepage.
+Don’t get us wrong, we’re not saying you shouldn’t use all the pictures you feel you need across your site.
+We’re just saying you don’t need to put them all on your homepage.

 For example, let’s say you have an ecommerce website.